blinkfox/hexo-theme-matery/README.md

 - [x] added support for `MathJax`
 - [ ] Make a LOGO
 - [x] Add a friendship link page
 - [x] Append blog copyright information when copy post content
+- [x] Add the 'love' effect of the click page

 > Welcome to contribute!